The 2023 Writers Strike Explained: How We Got Here — and What to Expect

 There’s a lot more to it than that, of course.
-No one “wants” a strike, but ahead of the guild’s contract expiring May 1, the clock is ticking fast, both sides are digging their heels in, and there’s little optimism that a work stoppage of some kind won’t happen.
+No one “wants” a strike, but it appears that both sides are far apart and could be digging their heels in for quite a while.

 In recent weeks, IndieWire approached the writer’s strike from the ground level, speaking to writers from different backgrounds — including a feature film writer, a narrative TV writer for both broadcast and streaming, and a veteran late night comedy writer — each of whom faces different challenges.
 Here’s what’s at stake, how we got here, how long a strike could last, and what it all means.